White shift dress of Jean Shrimpton

 On 1965 Derby Day at Flemington Racecourse in Melbourne, Australia, English model Jean Shrimpton wore a white minidress that sparked controversy and was later described as a pivotal moment in women's fashion.
 The dress was made by Shrimpton's dressmaker, Colin Rolfe, and its hem was 4 in above the knee because he had not been supplied with enough fabric to complete their intended design.

-Background
+Background and design

 In 1962, the Victoria Racing Club, faced with waning crowd attendance at racing events in Victoria, Australia, added a "Fashions on the Field" competition to the program for the Melbourne Spring Racing Carnival races held at Flemington Racecourse.
 The competition was intended to woo female racegoers in particular.